 Also read: Matthew 21:1-11, Mark 11:1-11, John 12:13-1

-Jesus sets out from Jericho, meaning in Hebrew City of Palms, to Jerusalem about 24km (15miles), approximate 4-8 hours all up hill.
+Jesus sets out from Jericho, meaning in Hebrew City of Palms, to Jerusalem about 24km (15miles), approximate 4-8 hours all uphill.
 Jericho 251 meters or 825 feet below sea level and Jerusalem 796 meters or 2,610 feet above sea level.
 A total climb of 1,047 meters or 3,435 feet.
-The custom was that you started early morning with rest in the middle of day.
+The custom was that you started early morning with rest in the middle of the day.

 The hill or tel of Jericho has been occupied since 800BC and is some 230 meters or 800 feet below sea level.